leap-stc/leap-stc.github.io/book/policies/users_roles.md

 - https://docs.google.com/document/d/1eE-aYrsf_k5Ep8GB-n8hmqM_LVW-U3uzYKHJBZMvYWU

+(users.membership)=
 ## Membership

 LEAP members are grouped into the following member tiers.

 ### Tier 1 Members

-Tier 1 members have access to [storage](hub:data:buckets) and computing resource up to 4 cores and 32GB RAM on JupyterHub servers in the LEAP-Pangeo Hub.
+Tier 1 members have access to [storage](hub.data.buckets) and computing resource up to 4 cores and 32GB RAM on JupyterHub servers in the LEAP-Pangeo Hub.

 Tier 1 membership is granted by adding the user to the [`leap-pangeo-base-access`](https://github.com/orgs/leap-stc/teams/leap-pangeo-base-access) GitHub Team.